Google Search Console is one of the most accessible tools for monitoring and optimising your website’s performance.

 Step 1: Choose The Property Type

-First things first, sign into your Google account with your domain with your domain with your domain name and use it to access the search console.
+First things first, sign into your Google account with your domain and your domain name and use it to access the search console.
 If this is your first time logging in, you will be greeted by a “Welcome” message offering two property types: domain and URL prefix.

-These are site verification methods, with URL prefixes offering a higher breadth of options for verification modes.
-The URL prefix choice is usually recommended for most people.
+These are site verification methods, with URL prefixes offering a wider range of verification modes.
+Most people usually recommend choosing a URL prefix.

 Step 2: Website Ownership Verification

-Enter the URL of your website and perform a site verification to certify that you are the website owner.
-You can approach this in a number of ways, with the most efficient being Google Analytics.
+Enter your website’s URL and perform a site verification to certify that you are the website owner.
+You can approach this in several ways, the most efficient being Google Analytics.

-What Google Analytics does is that it automatically verifies the website for you, cutting the complicated portions of the verification process short.
-The only additional step here is to link your Google Search Console account to the Analytics account.
+Google Analytics automatically verifies the website for you, cutting the complicated portions of the verification process short.
+The only additional step is to link your Google Search Console account to the Analytics account.

 Click the “Admin” button in your Google Tag Manager dashboard, go to Property Settings and click the “Add” button under the Search Console Settings.
 After this, you can pick the Google Search Console and Google Analytics property types, wrapping up the linking process.